vldasika/CS-Ingest/Dashboards/Action items.md

+A dashboard is a collection of varied reports in GUI represenation built based upon various objects belonging to various CDE.
 The dashboard contains following action items and you can drill down to each section for detailed information.

 ## 1. Edit dashboard name
 This action allows you to edit the name of the dashboard.